 Two foci drive my current research program.
-First, I am investigating how psychological distance affects perceptions of violent content and subsequent aggression when playing video games.
-Second, my dissertation aims to explore the nature of human moral intuitions using an array of perspectives such as Moral Foundations Theory, Moral Condemnation, and Relationship Regulation.
+First, I am investigating how psychological distance and skill level affects perceptions of violent content and subsequent aggression when playing video games.
+Second, my dissertation aims to test which theory of moral psychology best explains moral decision making: Haidt's moral foundations theory or DeScioli and Kurzban's dynamic coordination theory.

 Regarding teaching, I draw from two areas.
 First, my education in Telecommunications at the University of Georgia (BA, 2007) and my work experience as a journalist and ad designer centered on media creation.
 Thus, I am eager to teach classes that emphasize production, writing for media, advertising, and design.
 Second, my education in Mass Communications and research experience at Indiana University (MA, 2011) has prepared me to teach courses focusing on media psychology, communication theory and methods, and classes that rely upon my research expertise.